 Do you want to publish UT-related work under your own management, for example your dissertation or thesis?
 Then you need to apply for an international standard book number (ISBN).
 You will be charged 43 euros for an ISBN, which you will receive per email within three working days.
 In case of a thesis, you will also receive a persistent identifier in the form of a DOI number (digital object identifier).
 A DOI guarantees sustainable access to your work, even if the URL changes.
 To apply for an ISBN, simply fill in the form below.

-In urgent cases and for more information about ISBNs and DOIs, please call our Library Helpdesk at 053 489 2777.
+In urgent cases and for more information about ISBNs and DOIs, please e-mail Content Management (University Library) or call 053 489 2131.